-The main functions of the Special Victims Unit are outreach, training, and investigations.
+The main functions of the Special Victims Unit are outreach, advocacy, training, and investigations.
 Members of the Special Victims Unit participate in community outreach programs to help with prevention, provide education, and reduce barriers to reporting.
+The Special Victims Advocate helps guide survivors throughout the process and connect survivors to a variety of resources.
 Special Victims Unit members undergo specific training to provide a trauma-informed approach, minimize re-victimization, and treat survivors with compassion and respect.
-The Special Victims Unit conducts thorough investigations of interpersonal violence incidents and helps guide survivors throughout the process and connect survivors to a variety of resources.
+The Special Victims Unit conducts thorough investigations of interpersonal violence incidents.

-For additional information, visit https://police.uky.edu/police-operations.
+For additional information, visit https://police.uky.edu/special-victims-unit.